 12. Individual Timing

-- Timing will start with the start siren/ whistle at the start of each stage for Stages 1 and 2.
+- Timing will start with the start siren/ whistle at the start of each distance.

 - Riders who start later than 15 minutes after the designated start time will not be included in the stage results and will be responsible to follow the route on their own and to catch up with the sweep vehicle.